Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 #### Create the Overage Scenario for testing

-1. You can use the `BulkCreateGroups.ps1` provided in the [App Creation Scripts](./AppCreationScripts/) folder to create a large number of groups and assign users to them.
-This will help test overage scenarios during development. :warning: Remember to change the user's **objectId** provided in the `BulkCreateGroups.ps1` script.
+1. You can use the [BulkCreateGroups.ps1](./AppCreationScripts/BulkCreateGroups.ps1) provided in the [App Creation Scripts](./AppCreationScripts/) folder to create a large number of groups and assign users to them.
+This will help test overage scenarios during development.
+You'll need to enter a user Object ID when prompted by the `BulkCreateGroups.ps1` script.
+If you would like to delete these groups, run the [BulkRemoveGroups.ps1](./AppCreationScripts/BulkRemoveGroups.ps1) after testing the overage scenario.

 > When attending to overage scenarios, which requires a call to [Microsoft Graph](https://graph.microsoft.com) to read the signed-in user's group memberships, your app will need to have the [User.Read](https://docs.microsoft.com/graph/permissions-reference#user-permissions) and [GroupMember.Read.All](https://docs.microsoft.com/graph/permissions-reference#group-permissions) for the [getMemberGroups](https://docs.microsoft.com/graph/api/user-getmembergroups) function to execute successfully.

-> :warning: For the overage scenario, make sure you have granted **Admin Consent** for the MS Graph API's **GroupMember.Read.All** scope for both the Client and the Service apps (see the **App Registration** steps above).

-##### Detecting group overage in your code by examining claims

 1. When you run this sample and an overage occurred, then you'd see the `_claim_names` in the home page after the user signs-in.
 1. We strongly advise you use the [group filtering feature](#configure-your-application-to-receive-the-groups-claim-values-from-a-filtered-set-of-groups-a-user-may-be-assigned-to) (if possible) to avoid running into group overages.